sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 First-Order
 -----------

 In practice the diffusion and concentration increase of :math:`\textrm{Ca}^{2+}` ions is not instantaneous.
-In a real biological muscle a step increase in excitation will lead to a smooth and gradual increase in activation.
+In a real biological muscle, a step increase in excitation will lead to a smooth and gradual increase in activation.
 [DeGroote2016]_ model this using a first-order ordinary differential equation:

 .. math::